Arijit Singh: 2017

 In 2017, he sang for Shah Rukh Khan and performed a romantic duet with Harshdeep Kaur called "Zaalima", composed by Pritam's JAM8 and written by Amitabh Bhattacharya from the movie Raees.
 Khan shared multiple teasers of the song before its full release.
 He provided vocals for Salim–Sulaiman's compositions "Kuch Parbat Hilayein" and "Babul Mora" written by Amitabh Bhattacharya from the inspirational movie Poorna.
 He rendered "Alvida" from the film Rangoon, which the Deccan Chronicle praised in its review of the movie.

-He also sang the song "Roke Na Ruke Naina", composed by Amaal Mallik written by Kumaar from the film Badrinath Ki Dulhania, and the chorus song "Namami Brahmaputra" (English: I Bow to the Brahmaputra) composed by Papon and dedicated to the river Brahmaputra which flows in Assam and has high cultural, economic and social importance for the northeast Indian and Assamese people.
-He "Haareya", a song from the Hindi movie Meri Pyaari Bindu. and the song "Murshida" from the Begum Jaan written by Rahat Indori and composed by Anu Malik.
+He also sang the song "Roke Na Ruke Naina", composed by Amaal Mallik and written by Kumaar from the film Badrinath Ki Dulhania, and the chorus song "Namami Brahmaputra" (English: I Bow to the Brahmaputra) composed by Papon and dedicated to the river Brahmaputra which flows in Assam and has high cultural, economic and social importance for the northeast Indian and Assamese people.
+He sang "Haareya" from the movie Meri Pyaari Bindu. and the song "Murshida" from the movie Begum Jaan written by Rahat Indori and composed by Anu Malik.

 Singh sang "Phir Bhi Tumko Chaahunga", composed by Mithoon, with lyrics by Manoj Muntashir from the soundtrack of Half Girlfriend.
 Zee Music Company released it before their planned date due to public demand.
-He also sang "Pal Bhar" which is a reprise and extended version of song from Phir Bhi Tumko Chahunga.
+He also sang "Pal Bhar" which is a reprise and extended version of the song from Phir Bhi Tumko Chahunga.
 "Pal Bhar" is written by Muntashir and composed by Mithoon.

 He was the lead vocalist on the film Raabta singing "Ik Vaari Aa", composed by Pritam, lyrics are penned by Amitabh Bhattacharya.
-The song is from the soundtrack of Indian film Raabta.
 Singh lent his vocals and played acoustic guitar with Roland Fernandes for the song "Lambiyaan si Judaiyaan" composed by JAM8 and written by Amitabh Bhattacharya, also on the film's soundtrack.
 He sang "Tera Hoke Rahoon" song composed by (Kaushik, Akash, Guddu) of JAM8, with lyrics by Bipin Das in the movie Behen Hogi Teri.

-He sang "O Saathi", with the music composed and lyrics written by Mithoon from the Hindi film Shab, and the dance song, "Main Tera Boyfriend", with Neha Kakkar.
-It is written by Kumar and composed by Sourav Roy.
+He sang "O Saathi", with the music composed and lyrics written by Mithoon from the Hindi film Shab, and the dance song "Main Tera Boyfriend" with Neha Kakkar.
+It is written by Kumaar and composed by Sourav Roy.